farm-ng/amiga-dev-kit/website/docs/examples/virtual_joystick/02_template_overview.md

 Next we import kivy `Config` and define the config parameters we recommend for running kivy applications on the brain.
-This should come before importing any other Kivy modules, as stated in [kivy - Configuration object](https://kivy.org/doc/stable/api-kivy.config.html).
+This should come before importing any other Kivy modules, as stated in [**kivy - Configuration object**](https://kivy.org/doc/stable/api-kivy.config.html).

 Finally we import the remaining kivy modules we use in our app, with the `# noqa: E402` flag, so any `pre-commit` formatters don't move these imports above the kivy configuration setting.